 Family reunification and flight were for a long time the most common reasons for immigrating.
-However, from 2004 the number of migrant workers increased and now represents the largest group (45 per cent in 2012).
-In 2012, two-thirds of these migrant workers came from the new EU countries.
-Family migrants accounted for 32 per cent and people fleeing persecution 13 per cent.
+However, from 2004 the number of migrant workers increased and now represents the largest group (43 per cent in 2014).
+Seven out of ten migrant workers came from the new EU countries.

+Family migrants accounted for 33 per cent and people fleeing persecution 14 per cent.